gardener/landscaper/docs/usage/TemplateExecutors.md

    ```
 - __generateImageOverwrite(componentDescriptor,componentDescriptorList): ImageVector__: returns the image vector overwrite
   for the component descriptor and the componentDescriptorList.
 The arguments componentDescriptor and
-  componentDescriptorList are optional and defaulted by the current context (.cd and .components).
+  componentDescriptorList are optional and defaulted to the current context (.cd and .components).
   ```
   Example: